 c.
 CLC webinars.

-When a period of more than 2 years has lapsed since a suspension or disqualification was applied, you will also need to demonstrate that you continue to meet the CLC’s licensing and professional standards by having successfully passed one of the following units on the SQA qualifications framework:
+When a period of more than 2 years has lapsed since a suspension or disqualification was applied, you will also need to demonstrate that you continue to meet the CLC’s licensing and professional standards by having successfully passed one of the following units on the SQA Qualifications Framework:

 Please contact a SQA approved training provider to arrange to study the appropriate unit.
 You must provide your certified SQA certificate when you submit your application.

-Please note, that applying for a licence after a period of suspension or disqualification is considered a complex application.
+Applying for a licence after a period of suspension or disqualification is considered a complex application.
 Therefore, the standard application timescale does not apply.
 We will of course endeavour to process applications as swiftly as possible.
 You can help us in this by ensuring that you have satisfactorily completed ALL the pre-condition formalities before submitting your application.